bluzelle/curium/public-validator-+-sentry/buildvalidatorsentry.md

     CRITICAL: Note the Bluzelle address (starting with "bluzelle") and mnemonic phrase values.
 You will need these on a long term basis.

-    ii) Get some tokens to stake your validator from our FAUCET endpoint.
+    ii) Get some tokens from our FAUCET endpoint.
 Note that you can only use the faucet once every FIVE minutes.
     Goto the following URL, replacing in your account's Bluzelle address.
-Do thise for the vuser, oracle, and nft addresses:
+Do this for the vuser and nft addresses:

     https://sandbox.sentry.testnet.public.bluzelle.com:1317/mint/<address>